openvinotoolkit/datumaro/docs/source/docs/level-up/intermediate_skills/10_data_generation.rst

 Pre-training of deep learning models for vision tasks can increase model accuracy.
-Training model with the synthetic dataset is one of famouse pre-training approach since the manual annotations is quite expensive work.
+Training model with the synthetic dataset is one of famous pre-training approach since the manual annotations is quite expensive work.

 Base on the [FractalDB]_,